LaDainian Tomlinson: 2007 season

-but the coach was nonetheless fired by team president Dean Spanos on February 12, 2007.
-A dysfunctional relationship between Schottenheimer and general manager A.J.
-Smith was among the reasons given by Spanos.
+but Schottenheimer was nonetheless fired by team president Dean Spanos on February 12, 2007.
+A dysfunctional relationship between Schottenheimer and general manager A. J. Smith was among the reasons given by Spanos.
 Norv Turner, who was the San Diego Chargers offensive coordinator in Tomlinson's rookie season, replaced Schottenheimer as head coach a week later.
 "Norv is the perfect fit for our team.
 He will know exactly what to do with our team," Tomlinson said of the hiring.

 Tomlinson struggled for much of the opening game, finishing with 17 carries for only 25 yards.
 However, he did throw the seventh and final touchdown pass of his career (a 17-yarder to Gates), and scored once himself as San Diego beat the Chicago Bears 14–3.
-In Week 2, they travelled to New England for a rematch of the Divisional Round with the Patriots.
+In week 2, they travelled to New England for a rematch of the Divisional Round with the New England Patriots.
 It was the first game the Patriots played after being sanctioned for the Spygate incident; Tomlinson again criticized the organization, commenting, "I think the Patriots actually live by the saying, 'If you're not cheating, you're not trying.'"
 New England won the game 38–14, with Tomlinson rushing 18 times for 43 yards.
-In Week 6, he again had a big game against the Raiders, rushing 24 times for 198 rushing yards and four rushing touchdowns.
+In week 6, he again had a big game against the Oakland Raiders, rushing 24 times for 198 rushing yards and four rushing touchdowns.
 That would be one of only two 100-yard rushing performances in the first eleven games for Tomlinson, who ranked only sixth in the league for rushing yardage with five games to go.

-In a Week 12 win at Kansas City, Tomlinson gained 177 yards on 23 carries and scored twice, passing Walter Payton on the all-time career rushing touchdown list with his 111th.
+In a week 12 win against the Kansas City Chiefs, Tomlinson gained 177 yards on 23 carries and scored twice, passing Walter Payton on the all-time career rushing touchdown list with his 111th.
 A day later, Tomlinson honored Payton by wearing his jersey during a press conference.
-The following week, San Diego trailed 17–3 at the Tennessee Titans with eight minutes to play, before Tomlinson scored on a seven-yard touchdown catch.
+The following week, San Diego trailed 17–3 against the Tennessee Titans with eight minutes to play, before Tomlinson scored on a seven-yard touchdown catch.
 After Gates tied the score with nine seconds to play, the game went into overtime.
 Tomlinson won the game with a 16-yard touchdown run.
 It was the third overtime touchdown of his career, a record.
 He rushed 26 times for 146 rushing yards in that game, and added two further 100-yard performances for a streak of four in a row.
-While he only gained 56 yards in the regular season finale, Tomlinson's late flurry was enough to win him his second NFL rushing title in a row; the Chargers finished with six straight wins, won the AFC West, and entered the playoffs as the No. 3-seed with an 11–5 record.
+While he only gained 56 yards in the regular season finale against the Oakland Raiders, Tomlinson's late flurry was enough to win him his second NFL rushing title in a row; the Chargers finished with six straight wins, won the AFC West, and entered the playoffs as the No. 3-seed with an 11–5 record.